Back

 Using a locum tenens physician to fill in gaps makes smart financial sense and can help you retain your full-time physicians too.
 It’s even better when you handle locums billing properly, capturing both indirect and direct revenue, by employing these steps.

 Have questions?
 Talk to one of our representatives to learn more.
-You can call us toll-free from the U.S. & Canada at 1.866.858.6269 or email us today.
+You can call us toll-free from the U.S. & Canada at 1.866.858.6269 or fill out our contact form today.